ArduPilot/ardupilot_wiki/copter/source/docs/esc-calibration.rst

 #.
 Disconnect the battery and USB cable so the autopilot powers down
 #.
 Connect the battery
 #.
 The arming tone will be played (if the vehicle has a buzzer attached)
 #.
-If using a autopilot with a safety button (like the Pixhawk) press it until it displays solid red
+If using an autopilot with a safety button (like the Pixhawk) press it until it displays solid red
 #.
 You will hear a musical tone then two beeps
 #.
 A few seconds later you should hear a number of beeps (one for each battery cell you're using) and finally a single long beep indicating the end points have been set and the ESC is calibrated
 #.
 Disconnect the battery and power up again normally and test as described below